SanketRt/dabi/README.md

 ## Monitoring Training

-Monitor training progress with built-in visualization:

-- **Real-time Metrics**: Win rate, average reward, loss curves
-- **Tensorboard Support**: Detailed training logs
+* **Progress Bars**: Real-time episode tracking via tqdm
+* **TensorBoard**: Optional logging of losses and rewards
-- **Automatic Checkpointing**: Best model saving
+* **Checkpointing**: Best model saving based on evaluation metrics
-- **Performance Plots**: Generated training visualizations

-## 🎮 Game Rules
+## Game Rules

-**Dots and Boxes** is a classic paper-and-pencil game:
+Dots and Boxes is a two-player turn-based game:

-1. Players take turns drawing lines between adjacent dots
+1. Players alternate drawing a line between adjacent dots on a grid.
-2. When a player completes a box (4 edges), they score a point and take another turn
+2. Completing the fourth side of a box earns a point and an extra move.
-3. The game ends when all possible lines are drawn
+3. The game ends when all lines are drawn.
-4. The player with the most boxes wins
+4. The player with the most boxes wins.

-###  Strategic Elements

-- **Chain Rule**: Completing boxes often creates opportunities for more boxes
-- **Sacrifice Strategy**: Sometimes giving away boxes to maintain control
-- **Endgame Planning**: Managing the final box completions

-##  Research Background
+## Research References

-This implementation is based on several key papers:

-- **DQN**: Mnih et al. (2015) - Human-level control through deep reinforcement learning
+* Mnih et al. (2015).
+Human-level control through deep reinforcement learning.
-- **Dueling DQN**: Wang et al. (2016) - Dueling Network Architectures for Deep Reinforcement Learning
+* Wang et al. (2016).
+Dueling network architectures for deep reinforcement learning.
-- **Prioritized Replay**: Schaul et al. (2016) - Prioritized Experience Replay
+* Schaul et al. (2016).
+Prioritized experience replay.
+* Schulman et al. (2017).
+Proximal policy optimization algorithms.